matthewestes33/mysqlemployeetracker/README.md

 # mysqlemployeetracker

-## Homework 12 SQL: Employee Tracker
+## Homework 12 MySQL: Employee Tracker

 This application allows the user to view and manage the departments, roles, and employees in a corporate directory so that the user can organize and plan business activities.